mi-pit/CLibs/docs/swex.md

 - `swex_default()` – Default case fallback
 - `resolve(type, val)` – Resolves the switch to a value
 - `swex_finish()` – Closes a switch block (must be present after every block)

+case type must be the same as the type in init

 ---